Ayo (Wizkid album)

 Ayo (Joy) is the self-titled second studio album by Nigerian singer Wizkid.
 It was released on 17 September 2014, by Starboy Entertainment and Empire Mates Entertainment.
 Ayo was postponed twice due to difficulty in track selection.
 Preceding its release were the singles "Jaiye Jaiye", "On Top Your Matter", "One Question", "Joy", "Bombay" and "Show You the Money".
 The album also contains the song "Ojuelegba", which won Song of the Year and was nominated for Best Pop Single at The Headies 2015.
 Wizkid enlisted Sarz, Shizzi, Uhuru, Del B, Dokta Frabz, Maleek Berry, Legendury Beatz and Spellz to produce the album.

 Ayo features collaborations with Femi Kuti, Seyi Shay, Yemi Sax, Akon, Banky W., Phyno, Tyga and Wale.
 It received mixed reviews from music critics; some commended its production, song arrangement and sound quality, while others panned its lyrics.
+Ayo won Best R&B/Pop Album and was nominated for Album of the Year at The Headies 2015.
+It was also nominated for Album of the Year at both the 2015 Nigeria Entertainment Awards and 2015 All Africa Music Awards.